 The California Consumer Privacy Act (CCPA) is focused on giving consumers greater control over the personal information collected about them.
 An important part of this is being able to opt out or refuse permission to personal data being used in particular ways.

 Cookie banners help your site to comply with the requirements of the California Consumer Privacy Act (CCPA) that gives California residents the right to have a say on how their personal data is collected and used.
+What does a CCPA cookie banner cover, and how can they be made as user-friendly as possible?

 Meeting the requirements of the California Consumer Privacy Act (CCPA) can be daunting.
 It’s easy to understand the overall purpose, but the fiddly details of exactly what you need to do to comply are often harder to grasp.

 The California Consumer Privacy Act 2018 (CCPA) has impacts far beyond the boundaries of California.
 The US state has a $4 trillion economy; if California was a country, it would be the fourth-largest economy on the planet.
-All that trade gives California very wide reach into other economies around the world, which means businesses globally need to understand how CCPA applies to their activities.

 The California Consumer Privacy Act (CCPA) applies to for-profit businesses collecting or processing the data of California residents – even if they’re out of state.
 Since California has the largest economy in the USA, the legislation has impacted businesses across the country and beyond since it came into force on January 1 2020.